98ketaki/Simulations-Project-COVID-19/README.md

 We successfully solved the proposed SEIR and SEIRV models, using a numerical integration scheme.
 Furthermore, we used a nonlinear least square optimizer to fit the model to the Indian Covid Delta wave numbers

+The data, final code, graphs and slides are available in the repository